-- 15. To authorise Environmental Health Officers and Technicians who have received adequate training to enforce Part III of the Food and Environmental Protection Act 1985 and the Control of Pesticides Regulations 1986. - 16.
-To authorise any appropriate staff to act in matters arising under Health, Safety and Welfare legislation. - 17.
-To appoint and authorise such persons as is considered necessary not being Council employees, to enter premises within the administrative area of the District Council to investigate offences under Health and Safety legislation. - 18.
-To recover costs incurred in preventing or abating statutory nuisance as a civil debt or by putting a legal charge on the premises in consultation with Legal Services. - 19.
-To appoint, as and when necessary and in conjunction with the Proper Officer for infectious and communicable diseases, a clinician for the purposes of Section 35 of the Public Health (Control of Disease) Act 1984. - 20.
-In consultation with legal services, to authorise the institution of legal proceedings (whether civil or criminal) in respect of any matter relating to his service. - 21.
-To authorise an application to the Magistrates Court under Section 38(i) of the Public Health (Control of Disease) Act 1984. - 22.
+- 77. To authorise any appropriate officers to act in matters arising under Food Safety legislation including: - a.
+The power to enter any business premises in Great Britain in order to investigate offences occurring within the District Council's area. - b.
+The powers conferred for the purposes of entry, inspection and sampling by Environmental Health Technicians. - c.
+To authorise a Veterinary Surgeon or such other person as considered appropriate to enter any other premises in Great Britain in order to investigate offences occurring within the District Council's areas. - d.
+To appoint Public Analysts - 78.
+To approve premises for the purposes of production and/or processing of food as required by Food Safety legislation - 79.
+To authorise Environmental Health Officers and Technicians who have received adequate training to enforce Part III of the Food and Environmental Protection Act 1985 and the Control of Pesticides Regulations 1986. - 80.
+To authorise any appropriate staff to act in matters arising under Health, Safety and Welfare legislation. - 81.
+To appoint and authorise such persons as is considered necessary not being Council employees, to enter premises within the administrative area of the District Council to investigate offences under Health and Safety legislation. - 82.
+To recover costs incurred in preventing or abating statutory nuisance as a civil debt or by putting a legal charge on the premises in consultation with Legal Services. - 83.
+To appoint, as and when necessary and in conjunction with the Proper Officer for infectious and communicable diseases, a clinician for the purposes of Section 35 of the Public Health (Control of Disease) Act 1984. - 84.
+In consultation with legal services, to authorise the institution of legal proceedings (whether civil or criminal) in respect of any matter relating to his service. - 85.
+To authorise an application to the Magistrates Court under Section 38(i) of the Public Health (Control of Disease) Act 1984. - 86.
 To discharge powers and duties in carrying out the review, assessment, designation of air quality management areas.